mengbinhao/jack-note/docs/my/english intro.md

 ### questions

+- Could you tell me a little bit more about the department structrue?
+- Could you tell me about the project?
+If I join your team, What stage is the project in?
+- What kind of person are you looking for?
 - What does this position do?
 To resolve what?
 What is the responsibility?
 - what is the technology stack? tool?
 Need any key skills?
-- what kind of person are you looking for?
 - This position is new, or has someone left?
 Why did the previous person leave?
 - Report to whom?
 The structure of the department?
 How many people are in the department?
 How many testers?
 How many devs?
 - Office location?